DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Problem Setup

 \section{Problem Setup}

-In this section, we introduce the system dynamics of the MTCs, the watermarking scheme, and three possible attack models on MTCs.
-Fig.~\ref{fig:1} presents the flow chart that depicts the dynamic monitoring and control process of machine tools.
-We provide a detailed explanation of each block in the flowchart.
+In this section, we introduce the MTC system dynamics, the DWM scheme, and the replay attack model.
+The modeling in this section is used to characterize the detector statistic and belief feedback provided to DynaMark.
+The RL policy optimization is not supplied with an analytic plant transition model.
+Fig.~\ref{fig:1} shows the flowchart of the machine tool monitoring and control process, and we explain each block in detail.